Tycjan-Fortuna-IT/SW_II/README.md

 </p>

 # Getting Started
-Visual Studio 2022 is recommended.
-Not available on linux, windows only.
+On Windows Visual Studio 2022 is recommended.
+On linux tested on Ubuntu 22.04 LTS with clang compiler.

 ## <ins>**1.
 Downloading the repository:**</ins>